cnzdhs/computing-work/README.md

-They were sent to teach us and to help us to comprehend and will coninue till the end
+They were sent to teach us and to help us to comprehend and will continue till the end

 Education the teachers start
 we learn the knowledge that they depart